efkan/content-filter/README.md

 ###Filtering the form data object for a string
 Filtering the form data object for a string slang word 'sh*t' :)

+_Note: Most of the time blocking the word on the client side may be more accurate solution when considering the server performance.
+However if the message comes from an API `content-filter` might be solved this issue_

 Configuring the `content-filter`:<br>
 (Actually default values of typeList, bodyMessage and methodList are already proper and not needed to set them)
 ```